 If your hair is a brighter red color in the blonde range of levels, you'll find that ash dyes in this level range no longer contain green pigment.

-Some brands, like Wella Koleston, produce a separate ash blonde line containing green tone, which is actually designed to neutralize red tones in blonde hair when lightening natural hair or performing a color correcton on dyed hair.
-These dyes shouldn't be used on most blonde hair, but for eliminating red and toning your hair back to a natural blonde color, they are perfect and exactly what you want.
+Some brands, like Wella Koleston, produce a separate ash blonde line containing green tone however, which is actually designed to neutralize red tones in blonde hair and can be used to perform color correction.
+These dyes shouldn't be used on most blonde hair, but for eliminating intense red and toning your hair back to a natural blonde color, they are perfect and exactly what you want.

 If you don't know what dyes to look for to tone out the red from your hair, you can use the table below for some examples of brands and shades that will work.
 To use this table, match your bright red hair to the red color on the left and then choose one of the hair dyes listed that can be used to tone the red out of your hair at the corresponding level your hair is.

 Choosing a Toner